Lessons in Struggle from Uruguayan Anarchists

 Agency: Your recently published book The Operating System: An Anarchist Theory of the Modern State.
 Why the State?
 What inspired you to tackle such a monumental subject at this time?
 Eric Laursen: Mainly the fact that it hasn’t really been done before.
 I’ve identified as an anarchist for just about my entire adult life, and early on, I was struck by the fact that the so-called “classic” anarchists – Kropotkin, Bakunin, Goldman, etc – never analyzed in an extended way what the State was.

-Subscribe to RSS - AK Press
+Subscribe to AK Press